8 Innovative Materials Used in Architecture

 Rooftops and terraces can be converted into enormous utility designs or left as it is.
 But when covered with large photovoltaic panels, they are left with almost zero space for other uses.

-Various companies across the globe have been working to develop homeostatic facades and came up with solar glass which can turn windows into power-generating panels.
+Various companies across the globe have been working to develop homeostatic facades and come up with solar glass which can turn windows into power-generating panels.
 It can be used in facades, windows, roofs, and skylights simultaneously generating electricity on-site and adding a great aesthetic appeal to the building.

 Unlike any other glass panel, solar glass contains a transparent solar coating that selectively absorbs and converts ultraviolet and near-infrared light to electricity while letting only visible light through the building.
 This power-generating glass comes in various ranges, their efficiency depending on opacity which can vary between 50% transparent to fully opaque.